 Being a teen (or tween) is hard… And having to worry about things like acne doesn’t make it much easier!
 When it comes to the topic of teenage skincare, we’ve got good news and bad news.

-The bad news is that there are a lot of questionable ingredients out there in the world of personal care products.
-(I’m talking about things like allergens, hormone disruptors, and carcinogens.)
-But the good news is that there is also no shortage of great brands that use natural, organic, and non-toxic ingredients that are safe for teenage and pre-teen skin.
+But the good news is that there is also no shortage of great brands that use natural, organic, and non-toxic ingredients safe for teenage and pre-teen skin.

-So whatever type of skincare routine would best fit you or your teen, there’s a non-toxic brand below to help you make it happen!
+So, whatever type of skincare routine would best fit you or your teen, there’s a non-toxic brand below to help you make it happen!

 Table of Contents